iande/stomper/README.md

 still on a prerelease version number.
 The following is a list of the major deficiencies of the gem, but this list is not necessarily exhaustive.

-* Receivers have not been implemented (looking to provide threaded and possibly non-threaded versions, but a threaded is a minimum)
-* Thread-safety needs some work and some tests
-* Event callbacks need a wrapper so they can be unbound
-* Subscription handlers need implemented
 * Full stack testing (probably through cucumber)
 * Ruby 1.8.7 compatibility needs to be put in place.